South Miami, Florida: Structure

-Lisa Bonich was appointed as the Vice Mayor until the next City elections.

 South Miami Hospital

 South Miami Hospital, located at 62nd Avenue (Paul Tevis Road) and U.S. Route 1, opened in 1960 as a 100-bed hospital and currently serves 467 beds.
 It is one of seven hospitals in the Baptist Health South Florida system.
 The hospital was recognized as a Magnet Hospital for Nursing Excellence in 2004 and again in 2008, by the American Nurses Credentialing Center.
 It was also on Solucient's list of top 100 hospitals in the country and earned the Florida Governor's Sterling Award in 2010.
 It was named the No. 1 hospital in South Florida by U.S. News & World Report in 2012, and ranked No. 42 in the country in geriatrics and No. 47 in orthopedics.
 The Hospital features an addiction treatment program, a cardiac catheterization lab, a diabetes program and a full oncology department as well as the center for Robotic Surgery, the Center for Women and Infants, South Miami Heart Center and a Level III Neonatal Intensive Care Unit.
 The Hospital earned $35.5 million in 2012.